 This problem is the most common among laptop users with smaller monitors.
 The best way to fix this problem is by starting your PC in Safe mode and changing these settings.

-- Turn your computer on and insert a bootable Windows 10 DVD or a USB drive which has been configured correctly.
+- Turn your computer on and insert a bootable Windows 10 DVD or a USB drive that has been configured correctly.
 It does not have to be your original Windows 10 DVD since you won’t need it to activate your version of Windows, only to access certain settings.

 - Boot from the drive you just inserted by restarting your computer after insertion and follow the instructions.